wp-plugins/icegram/readme.txt

 3. Editing an Icegram campaign - add multiple messages, edit them, targeting rules, full HTML editor, themes and more

 == Upgrade Notice ==
+= 1.8.4 =
+Popups are now responsive!
+Plus Visual Composer compatibility and other fixes.

 = 1.8.3 =
 Campaign and message duplicate feture added.
 Plus some other improvements.